giovanniboscu/continuous-section-field/docs/model/csf_cuf_numerical_validation_carrera_giunta.md

 $$ F_{z\tau}=0. $$

-The assembled system is therefore
+The resulting system is

 $$ \mathbf{A}\mathbf{U}=\mathbf{F}. $$

+This is the CSF-CUF realization of the algebraic system obtained from Carrera-Giunta Eq.
+(5.5) after the coordinate and component mapping established previously.

-### 11.1 Numerical conditioning
+### 11.5 Numerical solution

+The assembled system is solved directly for the 45 Navier amplitudes.

-Because the Maclaurin basis is used in dimensional physical coordinates,
+Because the dimensional Maclaurin basis

-$$ 1,\ y,\ z,\ y^2,\ yz,\ z^2,\ldots,y^4,\ldots,z^4, $$
+$$ 1,\ y,\ z,\ y^2,\ yz,\ z^2,\ldots,y^4,\ldots,z^4 $$

-the matrix entries span several orders of magnitude for the selected normalization
+contains terms with strongly different numerical scales for

-$$ a=100\ \mathrm{mm}. $$
+$$ a=100\ \mathrm{mm}, $$

-This produces a strongly ill-conditioned algebraic matrix in standard double-precision arithmetic.
+the matrix is strongly ill-conditioned in standard double precision.

+The solution is therefore evaluated using increased arithmetic precision.

+This changes only the numerical arithmetic used to solve

+$$ \mathbf{A}\mathbf{U}=\mathbf{F}. $$

-This is a numerical conditioning issue only.
-It does not modify the CUF model, the CSF-CUF specialization, the basis functions, or the sectional coefficients.
+It does not modify the matrix entries, the basis, the constitutive law, the loading, or any physical parameter.

-For this first validation, the linear system is therefore solved with increased arithmetic precision while retaining exactly the same assembled matrix and load vector.

-No scaling or alteration of the governing equations is introduced in the validation result reported below.
+No least-squares fitting, optimization, target correction, or adjustment using Table 2 is performed.

-### 11.2 Stress recovery
+### 11.6 Stress recovery

-After solving for the 45 Navier amplitudes, the displacement field is reconstructed from
+Once the 45 amplitudes have been obtained, the displacement field is reconstructed from

 $$ u_x(x,y,z)=\sum_{\tau=1}^{15}F_\tau(y,z)U_{x\tau}\cos(\alpha x), $$